Jenniferazeng/hyphenateinc.github.io/pages/server/server_product_overview.md

 More background on REST API can be found in [RESTful API Design Guide](http://www.ruanyifeng.com/blog/2014/05/restful_api.html).

-### Easemob REST Platform
+### Platform API

-The Easemob REST platform provides a multi-tenant user system where resources are described in the form of collections, which include DataBase, enterprises (orgs), application (apps), IM users (users), groups (chatgroups), messages (chatmessages), files (chatfiles), and so on. the inclusion relationship between them is:
+The Platform API platform provides a multi-tenant user system where resources are described in the form of collections, which include DataBase, enterprises (orgs), application (apps), IM users (users), groups (chatgroups), messages (chatmessages), files (chatfiles), and so on. the inclusion relationship between them is:

 - DB = {org1, org2, ...}
 - org = {app1, app2, ...}